A small aneurysm seemingly ballooned in size and unexpectedly killed a woman.

 The coroner, Peter Bedford, consulted with vascular surgeon Jack Collin, MD, about this odd situation.

-Dr. Collin pointed out that a general practitioner would not have known to refer a patient to a specialist over a 3.6 cm bulge, especially since two years later it had apparently shrunk.
+Dr. Collin pointed out that a general practitioner would not have known to refer a patient to a specialist over a 3.6 cm aneurysm, especially since two years later it had apparently shrunk.

 However, a referral could have saved her life, because, as Dr. Collin stated in the report, a specialist would have conducted a more thorough scan.

-“Someone with more specialist knowledge would have suspected that the suprarenal abdominal aortic aneurysm was in fact the lower end of a much larger aneurysm,” stated Dr. Collin.
+The report states that a specialist would have suspected that the small dilation was actually the lower portion of a much larger aneurysm!

 As a result of this investigation, the Wokingham Medical Practice has now implemented a system in which any-size AAA nets a referral to a vascular specialist.